ruiqichen7/ruiqichen7.github.io/_pages/about.md

 ------

-I'm pursuing the Ph.D. degree in Engineering Sciences at the Vrije Universiteit Brussel.
+I'm under the advisement of Prof. [Bruno da Silva](https://www.etrovub.be/people/member/about-bio/bdasilva/) and pursuing the Ph.D. degree in Engineering Sciences at the Vrije Universiteit Brussel.
 My research interests include domain-specific architecture and FPGA-based accelerators.
 From 2020 to 2023, I served as a Research Assistant with VeriMake Innovation Lab, Fudan University and Southeast University, respectively.
 I received my M.S. degree in Integrated Circuit Engineering from Fuzhou University in 2020.

 You can find my CV here: [Ruiqi Chen's Curriculum Vitae](../files/RickyCV.pdf).